 CORPORATE SOCIAL RESPONSIBILITY COMMITTEE

-During the year 2017-18 the Company was required to incur CSR expenditure of ' 16.27lakhs being 2% of the average net prof ts for the immediately preceding three FinancialYears.
-In compliance with this requirement the Company spent ' 16.50 lakhs on eligibleprojects approved by the Board on the recommendation of the CSR Committee thus fullymeeting the CSR target for the year under review.
-A brief outline of the Company's CSRPolicy and projects undertaken is given in Annexure 2 forming part of the Board's Report.
+During the year 2019-20 the Company was required to incur CSR expenditure of Rs 26.68lakhs being 2% of the average net profits for the immediately preceding three FinancialYears.
+In compliance with this requirement the Company spent Rs 27 lakhs on eligibleprojects approved by the Board on the recommendation of the CSR Committee thus fullymeeting the CSR target for the year under review.
+Brief particulars of the CSR projectsundertaken are given in Annexure 2 forming part of the Board's Report.

 EXTRACT OF ANNUAL RETURN